-About 1 in 4 adults in their 20s are more likely to get EBV.
+About one in four adults in their 20s are more likely to get EBV.
 This can lead to infectious mono.

-Your symptoms may show up 4 to 6 weeks after your first exposure to the virus.
-They may come out gradually.
+Your symptoms may show up four to six weeks after your first exposure to the virus.
+They may show up gradually.
 But there are times when they don’t appear at all.

 Infected people may show different signs.
 But the most common mono symptoms are:

-Mono symptoms like fever and sore throat usually subside after 2 to 4 weeks.
+Mono symptoms like fever and sore throat usually subside after two to four weeks.
 But some people experience fatigue and swollen lymph nodes for much longer.

-On rare occasions, the signs of infectious mono can last up to 6 months or more.
+On rare occasions, the signs of infectious mono can last up to six months or more.